sasrmnj/sas_unit_testing/docs/index.md

 | debug | When not null, disable the SAS log redirection to report the messages in the SAS log.<br>Value is `n` by default |

 ### Evaluate the execution status
-Once the code to be tested has been run, you can evaluate its execution status by using one ore more *assert* functions.\
+Once the code to be tested has been run, you can evaluate its execution status by using one ore more **assert** functions.\
-These functions embed everything needed to perform a test and log the result so they can be output by the reporting module:
+These functions embed everything needed to perform a test and log the status of that test so it can be output by the reporting module:
 1) Logging of the test to be performed (type of test)
-2) Testing
-3) Evaluation of the test status by comparing the result of the test vs the expected result of the test
+2) Status of the test by comparing the expected result vs the real resutl of the test
-4) Building of test details for the reporting module.
+3) Recording of test details for meaningful information in the output report

 It's also easy to create your own assert functions, using this template:
 ```sas